krwillxyz/kristopherwilliams.com/index.md

   <article class="story-block" id="past">
     <header>Past</header>
-    <p>My career has always been about problem-solving and creativity.
-From software engineering to independent projects, I’ve built a foundation of resilience and adaptability.
-When change came, I didn’t stand still—I founded Drifting Forms Studio within weeks, turning uncertainty into momentum.</p>
+    <p>My path hasn’t been linear — it’s been built from exploring, testing, and reshaping ideas.
+From software to studio work, each step sharpened how I see systems, patterns, and creativity.</p>
+    <p>Drifting Forms Studio grew from that mix: a way to carry curiosity into tangible form.</p>
   </article>

   <article class="story-block" id="present">
     <header>Present</header>
-    <p>I work from a dedicated studio in Mukilteo, WA, where my practice blends ink, paint, mixed media, and the occasional machine-drawn piece.
-The studio is as much a laboratory as it is a workspace, where finished pieces and field studies emerge side by side.
-Parenting my young son is central to my life, and I balance that role with the discipline of building and sustaining a creative practice.</p>
+    <p>Today, I’m an artist working out of a hidden studio in Mukilteo, WA.
+Ink, paint, mixed media, and machine-drawn patterns all find their place here.</p>
+    <p>I balance raising my son with building a body of work — originals, prints, and field studies — each piece part of a larger practice of making creativity sustainable.</p>
   </article>

   <article class="story-block" id="future">
     <header>Future</header>
-    <p>I see my work as a bridge between traditional craft and modern tools.
-Technology and AI are not replacements, but instruments—folded carefully into my process to expand possibility while keeping the work distinctly human.
-Whether Drifting Forms grows as a studio or opens pathways into new creative roles, the future I’m building toward is one where resilience, experimentation, and thoughtful use of technology drive meaningful work.</p>
+    <p>The future is still unfolding.
+I want my studio to thrive, but I also see art as a bridge: between intuition and technology, between personal craft and shared experience.</p>
+    <p>Whether through this shop, collaborations, or creative roles, I’m exploring how to make the next chapter as intentional as the work itself.</p>
   </article>
 </section>

 <section class="cta">
   <div class="cta__card">
-    <h2>Go deeper</h2>
+    <h2>Open to collaborations and commissions</h2>
-    <p>Follow the studio journey at <a href="https://driftingforms.com" target="_blank" rel="noopener" class="link-underline">driftingforms.com</a>, explore the extended link hub at <a href="https://krwill.xyz" target="_blank" rel="noopener" class="link-underline">krwill.xyz</a>, or reach out directly to collaborate.</p>
+    <p>Explore new releases at <a href="https://driftingforms.com" target="_blank" rel="noopener" class="link-underline">driftingforms.com</a>, visit the experimental alley at <a href="https://krwill.xyz" target="_blank" rel="noopener" class="link-underline">krwill.xyz</a>, or reach out to plan the next project.</p>
-    <a class="btn" href="mailto:hello@driftingforms.com">Start a conversation</a>
+    <a class="btn" href="mailto:hello@kristopherwilliams.com">Let’s work together</a>
   </div>
 </section>